What are the treatment options for low amniotic fluid during pregnancy?

 - Use of certain medications, such as angiotensin-converting enzyme (ACE) inhibitors

-- Certain health conditions in the baby, such as restricted growth, a kidney or urinary tract problem, or a genetic disorder
+- Certain health conditions in the baby, such as restricted growth or a genetic disorder